Activities for Children & Families

-In this section, you will find a number of fun ways in which you and your children can remain active from home.
+In this section, you will find a number of fun ways in which you and your children can get active including plenty of inclusive activities for everyone to take part in too.
 If you and your children are taking part in any of the activities listed, we would love to hear how you are getting on!

 Cosmic Kids Yoga

 Cosmic Kids Yoga is full of Yoga, mindfulness and relaxation exercises designed specially for children aged 3+.
 It's used in schools and homes all over the world and aims to provide 'healthy screentime' for children to support their mental wellbeing.
 To access themed Yoga lessons, mindfulness activities & relaxation sessions, access their YouTube channel today!